 Smart Mix Player is a set and forget system.
 This means that some preparation is required to let the player mix songs automatically.
 But once you have done this, you do not have to do anything and you can enjoy different mixes time after time.

 Modify config.txt - Go the folder "data" and open the file config.txt.
-Change the path of your music files and if desired also the path of your sleeves and jingles.
-Then, save config.txt.
+Set the path of your music files and if desired also the paths where you keep sleeves (covers) and jingles.

-Add songs to database - Now it's time to add audio files to the database with the Smart Mix Collection application.
+Add songs to database - Add audio files to the database with the Smart Mix Collection application.
 If desired, you can first add a few songs and expand the database later.

 It's recommend to pre-sort your audio files on BPM and add them to the database in order of BPM, so that you can test the player after entering a number of songs.
 BPM Analyzer is a free tool that you can use for this.

 In Smart Mix Collection click on the "Add" button to add a new song.
 Click on the button next to "File" to select an audio file (the following types are supported: MP3, MP2, MP1, OGG, WAV, AIFF).
-If desired add a sleeve (only JPG files are allowed) and fill in all song information.
-Discogs can be very handy for this.
+If desired, add a sleeve (only JPG files are allowed) and fill in all song information.
+Discogs.com can be very handy for this.

-Smart Mix Collection shows a waveform of your audio file (you can enlarge it by clicking on the button "big waveform").
+Smart Mix Collection shows a waveform of your audio file.
 You must place markers in the waveform to indicate the position of the intro and break.
 You get the best result if you choose a part with only beats, a vocal or a melody.
 You can often recognize such parts in the waveform.

 After this click on the "zoom out full" button to see the complete waveform.
 Now move your mouse cursor between the intro markers or break markers and doubleclick on the left mouse button to select the intro or break.
 Now you can compare the length of the intro and break.
 If they are not about the same length, a marker is in the wrong place.